Asclera for Spider Veins

 Dr. Quintana recommends that you wear compression hose during waking hours for one to two weeks.
 This is especially true if you had a number of veins treated.
 The pressure applied by these hose improves the body’s ability to immediately start absorbing these closed-off veins.
 Otherwise, walking and moderate exercise is fine immediately after your procedure.
 You should avoid any really strenuous exercise for about one week, however.

-Are there any risks involved with sclerotherapy with Asclera?
+Potential risks involved with sclerotherapy with Asclera

 As mentioned above, sclerotherapy has been performed since the 1920s and it remains the best method for removing spider veins and small varicose veins.
 Dr. Quintana feels Asclera® only improves the process compared to using other sclerosants such as saline solution.
 These are very low-risk treatments.

 Temporary side effects may occur at the injection sites; these typically resolve in a few days: